2026 Toyota Electric Vehicle Lineup with Price, Specs & Photos

 - Dual-motor electric drivetrain producing 338 horsepower

-- Estimated range of 290 miles
+- Estimated all-electric driving range of 287 miles**

 - Standard all-wheel drive